adamgreig/stm32ral/README.md

 * `doc`: makes all devices visible in the output without using any of them at the top level.
 Ideal for generating documentation.
 Not useful for actually building code.
+* `nosync`: disables all synchronised access (`take()`/`release()` functions).
+  The only way to access registers is with the direct `unsafe` access, such as `write_reg!(stm32ral::gpio, GPIOA, MODER, MODER1: Input)`.
+  Removes all associated synchronisation overhead, but of course the user must ensure they do not cause race conditions.
+"C" mode.
+  Especially useful if enabled by a HAL crate which will perform its own synchronisation but can still permit unsafe direct access to peripherals by users (which is why this is a 'negative' feature).
 * CPU features like `armv7em`: brings in peripherals from the CPU core itself, the relevant one is automatically included by the device features.
 * Device features: one per supported device, for example, `stm32f405`.